Knowledge transferWorkshop: Bridging the Gap

 Contact and registration

-The first edition of the workshop takes place on June 16, 2023 at 3 pm in our hei_INNOVATION Hub (Im Neuenheimer Feld 370).
+The next edition of the workshop takes place on October 6, 2023 at 10 am in our hei_INNOVATION Hub (Im Neuenheimer Feld 370).

 If you are interested in participating in the workshop or already have a concrete idea of a transfer format you would like to discuss with us, please write us an e-mail: firstname.lastname@example.org